Welcome to today's edition of the Rush 24-7 podcast.

 We'll be back.

-Tom Sullivan in for rush.
+Tom Sullivan, in for Rush.

 Welcome back, everybody.

-Uh happy Friday to you.
+Happy Friday to you.

 Rush is back on Monday.

-The phone number here to join the program 800-282-2882, and of course you've got all kinds of material at Rushlimbaugh.com.
+And of course, you've got all kinds of material at rushlimbaugh.com.

-I'm I've I've just got a long list of things that your Congress and mine is working on.
+I've just got a long list of things that your Congress and mine is working on.

-It's um the fuel economy.
+It's the fuel economy.

 I don't know what it's going to look like.